 Under the loan agreement, the Commission is required to repay the loan by making debt service payments, including principal, interest, and reserve requirements for the Authority's two bond issues.
-At December 31, 2018, the outstanding indebtedness consisted of the following:
+During the year ended December 31, 2019, the outstanding indebtedness was paid in full.